5th Mechanized Division (Syria): Yom Kippur War

+Syrian Civil War

-Prior to 2011 the division seems to have been part of the 1st Corps (Syria).
-Commenting on events during the April–May 2011 Daraa siege, Henry Boyd of the International Institute for Strategic Studies noted that "the locally based 5th Armoured Division was supplemented by a brigade of the 4th Armoured Division under the command of Bashar’s brother Maher al-Assad."
+Prior to 2011 the division was part of the 1st Corps.
+Commenting on events during the April–May 2011 Daraa siege, Henry Boyd of the International Institute for Strategic Studies noted that "the locally based 5th Armoured Division was supplemented by a brigade of the 4th Armoured Division under the command of Maher al-Assad."
 Izra is base to the 5th Division's 12th Armoured Brigade and 175th Artillery Regiment.
 The 12th Armoured Brigade has been reported as taking part in the Siege of Menagh Air Base, near the Turkish border.

 On 9 November 2014, during the First Battle of Al-Shaykh Maskin, rebels captured the al-Hesh northern and southern hills, the Army training ground, al-Rahba battalion base, "al-Konkors" battalion base, the medical base, "al-Hejajia" tanks battalion base and Hawi checkpoint around the city of Nawa.
-Later that day, according to the Syrian Observatory for Human Rights (SOHR), rebels took control over the entire city after the Army retreated towards Brigade 112 HQ base (located between the two towns) as well as Shaykh Maskin.
+Later, rebels took control over the entire city after the Army retreated towards Brigade 112 HQ base (located between the two towns) as well as Shaykh Maskin.
 Brigade 112 HQ was eventually captured by the rebels according to two Arab news agencies.
 Both local rebel groups and the al-Nusra Front claimed credit for the opposition advance.
 Syrian state broadcaster SANA said troops were "redeploying and reorganizing in the Nawa area... in order to prepare for upcoming fighting."
 At the end of the day, SOHR reported, the Army advanced inside Shaykh Maskin.

-As of 10 November, according to a military source cited by pro-government media, the Army was still present in the South and East Districts of Shaykh Maskin, and reportedly cleared the two besieged areas surrounding base 82 and Brigade 112.
-The next day, rebels advanced in Shaykh Maskin and took control of new positions and eventually captured the eastern neighborhood on 12 November.
+As of 10 November 2014, according to a military source cited by pro-government media, the Army was still present in the South and East Districts of Shaykh Maskin, and reportedly cleared the two besieged areas surrounding Base 82 and Brigade 112.
+The next day, rebels advanced in Shaykh Maskin and took control of new positions and eventually captured the eastern neighborhoods on 12 November.
+In 2016, during the Second Battle of Shaykh Maskin the town was again recaptured by the Syrian Army with participation of 5th Division.

+In 2017, the 12th Brigade briefly fought in the neighboring Suwayda Governorate.
+Furthermore, a 59th Commandos Battalion of the 5th Division participated in the fighting around Abu Dali, Idlib during the 2018 Northwestern Syria campaign.
+Since late 2018, the 5th Division units were given modern Russian equipment, trained in a new offensive strategy and filled with new graduates of the military academies.
+In June 2019, the 112th Brigade of the 5th Division was deployed to Hama for reinforcement of the Syrian Arab Army positions.